waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 The current privilege model for SWHKD is rough, it has led to security vulnerabilities and problems with adoption among the userbase.

-Solving this problem can be approachined in two ways.
+Solving this problem can be approached in two ways.
 Use a different program architecture, removing the current server-client architecture; Or use linux permissions more efficiently.

 Aiming to gain access to hardware safely and efficiently, this idea plans to replace the current privilege model with a simpler and robust system.